 If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services after your enrollment date, you can ask us to pay you back for our share of the costs.
 You will need to submit paperwork such as receipts and bills for us to handle the reimbursement.

 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
-Chapter 7 of this document (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has information about how to make an appeal.
+Chapter 7 of this document has information about how to make an appeal.